bids-standard/bids-matlab/CONTRIBUTING.md

 sometimes abbreviated by `WIP`), please use a
 [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

+If your pull request include:

+- some new features in the code base
+- or if it changes the expected behavior of the code that is already in place,

+you may be asked to provide tests to describe the new expected behavior of the code.

 A member of the BIDS-matlab team will review your changes to confirm that they can be merged into the main codebase.